Burnside, Iowa

 Burnside is an unincorporated community in Webster County, Iowa, United States.
-Its elevation is 1,138 feet (347 m).
 Burnside has a post office with the ZIP code 50521.

 History

 Present-day Burnside was laid out as a town named Buchanan on June 16, 1856.
 It was later renamed Hesperia.
 A post office was established in 1875 and the town was an important stagecoach stop between Boone, Iowa and Humboldt, Iowa.
 The conductor of the first Minneapolis and St. Louis Railway train passing through town in 1882 was a friend of Ambrose Burnside, who had recently died.
 The town was renamed in his honor.

 Burnside's population was 63 in 1902.
+The population was 83 in 1940.

 Education

+It is located in the Southeast Valley Community School District, which formed in 2023.
+Burnside includes the Southeast Valley Middle School, while Southeast Valley High School is in Gowrie.